Gleyder42/admiral/README.md

 However, this is not necessary here, because the project configuration is simple.
 In this case, code duplication is less bad than the added complexity through the `buildSrc` directory.

+This project requires Java 21, instead of 14.

+Methods that might return null, ar tagged with `@Nullable`.
+Before, they would return an Optional.

+On the typesafe side, this is great since it forces the developer to check if the value is present.
+However, this has a performance and memory impact.
+Everytime a new nullable is created, a new object has to be allocated.
+To combat NPEs, the `@Nullable` annotation is used.
+It is checked by IntelliJ, so it will give a hint that a maybe-null object is accessed, if not checked before.
+Perhaps, using Optional widely becomes useful once Project Valhalla is done.

 ### Use Kotlin DSL for the Build scripts instead of Groovy DSL.

 Nowadays, I am using the Kotlin DSL for build scripts.
 The Tab Completion works way better than with Groovy and Kotlin is more explicit.

-This project requires Java 14.
-Methods never return null.
-If they would, an `Optional` is used.

 Admiral is a platform independent command framework.
 A command is build in tree-based way.